piotay/pfb2025/problemsets/Python_06_problemset.md

 10. Rename the file to "ferret_pigmentation_genes.tsv"

-__Open each of the three files and add the geneIDs (Gene stable ID) to a Set.
-One Set per file.__
+__Write a script that opens each of the three files and add the contents (which are the Gene stable IDs) to a Set.
+Create one Set per file.__

-A. Find all the genes that are not cell proliferation genes.
+  - Then using set methods, indentify all the genes that **are not** cell proliferation genes.
-B. Find all genes that are both stem cell proliferation genes and pigment genes.
+  - And identify all genes **that are both** stem cell proliferation genes and pigment genes.

 *Note* Make sure to NOT add the header to your set.

 __Now, let do it again with transciption factors.__